FEValues

 function_value_jump(iv::InterfaceValues, q_point::Int, u, dof_range_here, dof_range_there)

-This function uses the definition $\llbracket \vec{v} \rrbracket=\vec{v}^\text{here} -\vec{v}^\text{there}$. to obtain the form $\llbracket \vec{v} \rrbracket=\vec{v}^\text{there} ⋅ \vec{n}^\text{there} + \vec{v}^\text{here} ⋅ \vec{n}^\text{here}$ multiply by the outward facing normal to the first element's side of the interface (which is the default normal for getnormal with InterfaceValues).
+This function uses the definition $\llbracket \vec{v} \rrbracket=\vec{v}^\text{there} -\vec{v}^\text{here}$.
+To obtain the form, $\llbracket \vec{v} \rrbracket=\vec{v}^\text{there} ⋅ \vec{n}^\text{there} + \vec{v}^\text{here} ⋅ \vec{n}^\text{here}$, multiply by minus the outward facing normal to the first element's side of the interface (which is the default normal for getnormal with InterfaceValues).

 source